lrfinotti/cybr201_book/02-Python.md

     print("Beetlejuice")
 ```

 The `3` in `range(3)` is the number of repetitions, and the indented block below the `for` line is the code to be repeated.
 The `i` is the *loop variable*, but it is not used in this example.
-(We will examples when we do use it soon, though.)
+(We will see examples when we do use it soon, though.)

 Here `range(3)` can be thought as the list `[0, 1, 2]` (as seen above), and in each of the three times that the loop runs, the loop variable, `i` in this case, receives one of the values in this list *in order*.